rclone/rclone/docs/content/commands/rclone_dedupe.md

       --size-only                         Skip based on size only, not mod-time or checksum --stats duration                    Interval between printing stats, e.g 500ms, 60s, 5m.
-(0 to disable) (default 1m0s) --stats-unit string                 Show data rate in stats as either 'bits' or 'bytes'/s (default "bytes") --swift-chunk-size int              Above this size files will be chunked into a _segments container. (default 5G) --timeout duration                  IO idle timeout (default 5m0s) --transfers int                     Number of file transfers to run in parallel. (default 4) -u, --update                            Skip files that are newer on the destination.
+(0 to disable) (default 1m0s) --stats-unit string                 Show data rate in stats as either 'bits' or 'bytes'/s (default "bytes") --suffix string                     Suffix for use with --backup-dir.
+      --swift-chunk-size int              Above this size files will be chunked into a _segments container. (default 5G) --syslog                            Use Syslog for logging
+      --syslog-facility string            Facility for syslog, eg KERN,USER,... (default "DAEMON") --timeout duration                  IO idle timeout (default 5m0s) --track-renames                     When synchronizing, track file renames and do a server side move if possible --transfers int                     Number of file transfers to run in parallel. (default 4) -u, --update                            Skip files that are newer on the destination.
-  -v, --verbose                           Print lots more stuff
+  -v, --verbose count[=-1]                Print lots more stuff (repeat for more)
 ```

 ### SEE ALSO
-* [rclone](/commands/rclone/)	 - Sync files and directories to and from local and remote object stores - v1.35-DEV
+* [rclone](/commands/rclone/)	 - Sync files and directories to and from local and remote object stores - v1.36

-###### Auto generated by spf13/cobra on 2-Jan-2017
+###### Auto generated by spf13/cobra on 18-Mar-2017